vib-bic-training/HPC_bioimage_analysis/Chapters/chapter5.md

 > ``` git clone any_repository```
 >

-## How to use venv and combined it with modules
+## Venv environments

+venv will alow you to combine pip package with easybuild modules by first loading the Python Module (see [VSC doc](https://docs.vscentrum.be/compute/software/python_package_management.html))

 ```
 # choose the right python version